 By: Dave Asprey

-Vitamin D is a crucial nutrient for everyone; and one that many people aren’t getting enough of.
-But there are some specific ways vitamin D can boost energy and performance and help balance hormones in women.
-Regardless of your age, your activity level, or whether or not you have children, learn more about this critical nutrient, how it may affect your energy and your brain, and why you might want to supplement.
+Vitamin D is a crucial nutrient for everyone and one that many people aren’t getting enough of.
+But there are some specific ways vitamin D can boost energy and help balance hormones in women.
+Regardless of your age, your activity level, or whether or not you have children, learn more about this critical nutrient, how it may affect your energy and your brain, and how vitamin d benefits women differently than men.

 Symptoms of vitamin D deficiency

 Vitamin D deficiency is one of the best ways to sabotage your health.
 But vitamin D deficiency during pregnancy can be detrimental to both mother and baby.
 In fact, research shows that levels below 25 hydroxyvitamin D in pregnant women are associated with “adverse” outcomes in the mother, her fetus, and the baby even after birth.

 - Increased rate of C-section

 Symptoms for baby

 - Small size (low birth weight)